Table of Contents

 Judicial Separation is a court case that:

 - It generally requires both spouses to agree and sign the document.
 If one spouse initiates proceedings, the Conjugal Property will very likely be enforced as to your property regime, meaning it will divide the property as explained above.
 It doesn’t give you ownership of the property.

-- The spouse still remains a Compulsory Heir – again, a Will and a Probate court case is required to remove him/her.
-Read on Notarial Wills or Holographic Wills (Link to our article) to understand.
+- The spouse still remains a Compulsory Heir – again, a Will and a Probate court case are required to remove him/her.
+Read on Notarial Wills or Holographic Wills to understand.
 Disinheritance requires grounds and Probate charges about 1.5% of property costs just for filing fees!

 Bottomline: Judicial Separation requires both spouses to agree and you will need to go through an expensive Probate to remove the spouse as a Compulsory heir.

 Annulment in the Philippines is a court case that

 - Ends the Conjugal Property Regime.

 - Removes the other spouse as an heir.

 Bottomline: Annulment in the Philippines is the most popular option because it is the cheapest, fastest way to do all of the above things.

 Also note –